goruck/all/README.md

 With the threads pinning to the CPUs in this way and with the priority of *panel_io()* being greater than the other two threads in the application code (but not greater than the kernel's critical threads), the system exhibits robust real-time performance.

 The server uses openSSL for authentication and encryption.
-For development and test purposes, self-signed certificates and the IP address of the server is used instead of a Fully Qualified Domain Name.
+For development and test purposes self-signed certificates are used.
 The cert and key pairs are generated with the following commands.

 ```bash
 # Step 1.
 Generate ca private key